LENGTHENING SURGERY OVERVIEW

 The consultation starts with a specialized standing x-ray called an EOS scan.
 This is a low-radiation dose scan of your entire body from head to foot in a biplanar fashion (front and side at the same time).
 This scan may be performed the day before your consultation.

-You will meet with our Stature Lengthening Coordinator, Angelique, and one of our Physician Assistants (PAs), Vera, John, or Allan.
+You will meet with our Stature Lengthening Coordinators, Angelique, and one of our Physician Assistants (PAs), Dayna, John, or Allan.
 They will obtain your medical history and explain the lengthening process in detail.

 You will have a preoperative visit with the surgery team to go over the consent form and all of the paperwork.
 You will also have an appointment with our preoperative nurse and anesthesiologist.
 You can discuss your anesthesia and postoperative pain management in advance of the surgery.
 You will be given instructions for surgery.
 You should not eat or drink after midnight before the surgery, and you should come in two hours before your scheduled surgery time, to the preoperative area in the Kimmel building on the campus of St. Mary’s Hospital, 901 45th St.

 After surgery you will be taken to the recovery room for an hour or two before going to your room.
 If you have family or friends present, the surgery team will come out to talk to them after the operation.
-You will have an IV in your arm and a Foley catheter (bladder catheter).
-The Foley catheter will remain in place for a day or two While in the hospital you will start on mechanical foot compression pumps and an oral blood thinner to prevent blood clots.
+You will have an IV in your arm and nasal cannula/facemask for oxygenation.
+While in the hospital you will start on mechanical foot compression pumps and an oral blood thinner to prevent blood clots.
 The nurses will make sure you are comfortable and positioned in such ways as to prevent pressure sores.
 You will have blood tests drawn each morning to check your blood level.
 In the rare event your blood level is low and you are having symptoms such a low blood pressure and an increased heart rate, a blood transfusion may be ordered.

 Once the desired length has been achieved, you will enter the bone healing (consolidation) phase and you can return home.
 There will be no changes to your activity level or restrictions until your bone has healed adequately.
 This usually takes 3 months.